-RCS follows the Diocese of La Crosse evaluation process and uses www.mods4.edu which utilizes the four Danielson Domains.
+RCS follows the Diocese of La Crosse evaluation process which utilizes the four Danielson Domains.
 A fifth domain of Catholic Identity adds to the standards for competency.
 This evaluation system allows for random and clinical observation throughout the year.

 Administrators will formally complete evaluations on new teachers the first two years.
-All teachers will be evaluated every three years with www.mods4.edu.
+All teachers will be formally evaluated every three years.
 Each faculty member must complete an Individual Professional Growth Plan (Pro-Grow) yearly.
 At the end of the year, the teacher and administrator will complete reflections with successes and challenges on the Pro-Grow form.
 When an improvement plan is warranted, this evaluation can occur any time during the year.